 Moving House with a Dog

 Dogs will most likely be more anxious and more excitable than cats when it comes to moving home.
 Dogs can especially sense any disruption from their owners.
 It’s important to remain calm around them, even though you’ll be stressed and busy moving!
 You could arrange for your dog to stay with family or friends while the move takes place to make things easier on you and them when moving house.

 If you decide to have your pet with you on move day then treat it as any other typical time you would travel with your dog.
 If you are expecting to travel for a long time, allow your dog a couple of stops so they can exercise and have a drink etc.

 If your dog is with you while you move into the new property, allocate a room and shut the door until you or the removal men have finished unloading your items.
 Make sure they have food and water, a bed and a blanket, or anything else that will help to keep them comfortable.

 Moving House with Fish

 Moving house with fish is quite straight forward.
 The key thing to remember is to not transport them in the tank if possible.
 If there’s an accident during travel you run the risk of breaking the fish tank and losing the fish.
 Instead pack your fish in thick plastic bags with enough oxygen and water, it’s best to use some of their fish tank water so they are familiar with it.
 Seal the bags well and store them in a padded sturdy box or container.

 Once you arrive at your new home, set up the tank and give it an hour to settle down.
 Reintroduce your fish to the tank by floating the bag into the tank to maintain a constant water temperature between the bag water and tank water.
-After a few minutes open the bags and release the fish, remember to keep the lights dim in the room until they have settled back into the tank.
+After a few minutes open the bags and release the fish.
+Remember to keep the lights dim in the room until they have settled back into their fish tank.